Your Homeschool Space: What It Needs to Be (And What It Doesn’t)

 Learning doesn’t only happen during lessons.
 Here’s how to set up your home so that the hours outside school are doing some of the work too.

 There’s a C.S.
 Lewis quote I’ve been known to use as justification for my reading choices: “A children’s story which is only enjoyed by children is a bad children’s story.”
-I stand by this entirely, and it explains why our home-ed shelves hold Dickens and Enid Blyton in the same row, why we’ll read Wilbur…
+I stand by this entirely, and it explains why our home-ed shelves hold A. A. Milne, Roald Dahl*, and Khaled Hosseini in the same row,…